 - People who sleep on their stomach.
 Those who sleep primarily in the prone position might discover that the Luxury Firm firmness option doesn’t offer enough support.
 Their hips might sink too far into the mattress, pulling their spine out of alignment.
 Stomach sleepers who think the Winkbed is a good option for them should consider the WinkBeds Firm model.

 - Those who want a very firm or very soft mattress.
 Based on our experience and testing, the Luxury Firm model is a medium-firm mattress.
 It is really right down in the middle in terms of firmness, so sleepers who prefer a very firm or very soft mattress, take should look at the Soft or Firm versions of this mattress.
+The Soft version makes our list for the best soft mattresses.

 - People who like to sink into their mattress.
 The Luxury Firm model is a spring mattress with a pillow top, so while it does offer nice pressure relief, there really isn’t much sinking into the mattress.
 People who want to sink into their mattress should explore memory foam mattresses in particular.